justcallmelarry/sportsball/README.md

     "icon_emoji": ":soccer:",
     "link_names": 1
   },
-  "football-data-token": "token",
+  "football-data-token": "token",  //only used by fd.py "hours_to_add": 0 //this is if you're running it on a server that does not have the same time zone as your local time, currently only used by google.py
-  "hours_to_add": 0 //this is if you're running it on a server that does not have the same time zone as your local time }
+}
 ```
-_More instances of slack are supported, just add more dicts with webhook and channel_
+_More instances of slack are supported, just add more objects with webhook and channel (and optionally participants)_

-_Optionally, a participants array can be added to slack_instance.
+_The participants array can be added to slack_instance.
 Countries will then be substituted for the country name followed by the name in brackets in the Slack message_

 Requires: python 3.6